mcferront/ss_minnow/Docs/status.md

 next steps
 ----
    Mary Ann with a single shift register
+      schematic pull up resistors on each NAND output

+      why is pulse freaking out on SR every other line?  this could be the issue

       for now we're forcing black on last tile get shift reg path working
       ld from xram takes 1 addition cycle